Counting: Forms of counting

-Counting can also be in the form of finger counting, especially when counting small numbers.
-This is often used by children to facilitate counting and simple mathematical operations.
-Finger-counting uses unary notation (one finger = one unit), and is thus limited to counting 10 (unless you start in with your toes).
-Older finger counting used the four fingers and the three bones in each finger (phalanges) to count to the number twelve.
+Finger counting is convenient and common for small numbers.
+Children count on fingers to facilitate tallying and for performing simple mathematical operations.
+Older finger counting methods used the four fingers and the three bones in each finger (phalanges) to count to twelve.
 Other hand-gesture systems are also in use, for example the Chinese system by which one can count to 10 using only gestures of one hand.
-By using finger binary (base 2 counting), it is possible to keep a finger count up to 1023 = 2^{10} − 1.
+With finger binary it is possible to keep a finger count up to 1023 = 2^{10} − 1.

-Various devices can also be used to facilitate counting, such as hand tally counters and abacuses.
+Various devices can also be used to facilitate counting, such as tally counters and abacuses.